bng94/discord-features-handler/README.md

 	});
 }
 ```
-You can learn more by reading the [Discord Dev Docs](https://discord.com/developers/docs/interactions/slash-commands) about Slash Commands.
+#### You can learn more by reading the [Discord Dev Docs](https://discord.com/developers/docs/interactions/slash-commands) about Slash Commands.

+### Setting Up Discord Events
-You can now create the discord events folder,if you define it in `eventDir: "events"`, it should be called "events",
+You can now create the discord events folder, if you define it in `eventDir: "events"`, it should be called "events",

-In this folder, you can just simply create JavaScript files and the name should reflect what the file contains or what event it is.
+In this folder, you can just simply create JavaScript files and the name files so forth to reflect what the file contains or what event it is.

 For example creating a ready event file:

-ready.js:
+#### ready.js:
 ```js
 module.exports = {
   name: "ready",